 4. Transformers

 Despite Transformers being released by Paramount Pictures, a substantial part of the climactic battle in Mission City was shot on New York Street at Universal Studios Hollywood.
-Additional parts of the city were added in with CGI post-production, and you have to look quite hard to spot the New York style buildings but there are there!
+Additional parts of the city were added in with CGI post-production, and you have to look quite hard to spot the New York style buildings but they are there!

 For even more Transformers action, experience “The Greatest Battle You'll Ever Ride” with the Transformers™: The Ride-3D.
 Start off on foot as you walk through the corridors of the military base N.E.S.T, then ride through an incredible battle between the Autobots and the Decepticons.